digitaldanieldev/data-quality-check/README.md

 # Config-producer-proto

+# make sure protobuf compiler is installed
+# firewall on system!
+# use docker!

+apt -y install protobuf-compiler

 ## Run Once (One-time processing)

 This will process the .proto files and send them to the server once.